FREE SHIPPING to UK for all unframed prints

 Hang Up's Take

 July proved that momentum doesn’t always need spectacle.
 With the spotlight shifting from headline auctions to steady market signals, the mid-tier delivered quiet confidence.
-Kusama led in Tokyo, Warhol held firm, and Grayson Perry continued to anchor London’s institutional scene.
+Kusama led in Tokyo, Warhol held firm, and Perry continued to anchor London’s institutional scene.
 The most compelling moves are happening just below the surface, driven by informed, intentional buying.

 Want more From Hang-Up?